yusefnapora/m1-multimc-hack/README.md

 done
 ```

 As an aside, the nerdy angel on my shoulder really wants to warn against installing random pre-compiled libraries that some guy shoved onto the internet.
-But then I remembered that this is all in service of playing modded Minecraft, where we all happily download random jar files that somebody shoved on the internet `¯\_(ツ)_/¯`.
+But then I remembered that this is all in service of playing modded Minecraft, where we all happily download random jar files that somebody shoved onto the internet `¯\_(ツ)_/¯`.
 Anyway, if you're paranoid enough to care, chances are pretty good you can figure out how to compile LWJGL on your own :)

 ### Configure MultiMC